aayoubi/getdata-014/CodeBook.md

 fBodyGyroJerkMag
 ```

+**Note**:
+* Features starting with `f` to indicate frequency domain signals.
+* Features starting with `t` to indicate time domain signals.

-Here is a description of the final tidy data set:
+Here is the structure of the final tidy data set:

 ```
 > str(tidy.data)